 Your whole family will love it!!!

 In business communications, credibility is critical.
-Your message needs to sound believable.
-Professional.
-Sensible.
+Your message needs to sound believable, professional, sensible.
 When you add the exclamation mark it sounds like your pants are on fire.
 All credibility is lost in a single keystroke.

 I’ve never seen a great headline with an exclamation mark after it.
 Ever.
-So here’s a good rule of thumb… if your headline has one, throw out the whole thing and start over.
+If it feels like your headline needs an exclamation mark, throw out the whole thing and start over.
 Try crafting a headline that is relevant and intriguing on its own, without all the grade school punctuation.

 It’s not easy.
 If you need help writing better ad copy, call me.
 Or if you want more info on how to improve your advertising copy, click here.